-We have reviewed our Scheme of Work and aim to teach the above musical concepts using 'Sing Up!' throughout the school.
+We have reviewed our Scheme of Work and aim to teach the above musical concepts using ''Sing Up!' throughout the school.
 Through this we are able to give children a fun and engaging music curriculum which adheres to the National Plan for Music Education.
 Sing Up! is organised into teaching units which are designed to help us implement the requirements of the revised National Curriculum 2014.

-All children in Year 3 will receive 10 weeks of Ukulele lessons, all children Year 4 will receive 10 weeks of Taiko drumming lessons, all children in Year 5 will take part in 10 weeks of Gospel singing and all children in Year 6 will receive 10 weeks of brass lessons.
+All children in Year 3 will receive 10 weeks of Ukulele lessons, all children Year 4 will receive 10 weeks of Brass lessons and all children in Year 5 will take part in 10 weeks of Gospel singing.
 All these lessons are taught by a specialist which are arranged in partnership with the Accent Music hub.